Quantum-private distributed sensing: Analysis of privacy and integrity

-The $\varepsilon_i$ parameter is the average trace distance between the stored state after verification and an ideal state.
-This can be calculated through one of two ways, either taken directly from the experiment or taken from the current theoretical framework outlined in \cite{Shettell2022arxiv}.
-We will show that the experimentally obtained $\varepsilon_i$ term leads to a tighter bound than the current theoretical term.
-First, using the experimental fidelity achieved, the upper bound on the trace distance via the fidelity is $\textrm{Tr}(\rho-\sigma)\leq\sqrt{1-F(\rho,\sigma)}$, where $\varepsilon_{i,\textrm{exp}}=\sqrt{1-F(\rho,\sigma)}$.
-The second method relies exclusively on the information provided by the protocol in \cite{Shettell2022arxiv}, which states that after the verification protocol the fidelity must be above a certain threshold— Eq.~\eqref{eq:verification-prob} in the main text.
-Using this lower bound and the trace distance via the fidelity, we get $\varepsilon_{i,\textrm{theo}}=\sqrt{2\sqrt{c}/n+2nf}$.
-We can now compare these two integrity metrics, using one of the phase sweep plots presented in Fig.~\ref{fig:phaseSweeps}.
 The accuracy and precision and hence the integrity of the sensors can be plotted, as presented in Fig.\ref{fig:integrity_supp}.
 The accuracy is indeed loose in both regards of $\varepsilon_{i,\textrm{exp}}$ and $\varepsilon_{i,\textrm{theo}}$, however our experimentally obtained integrity parameter is substantially tighter than the current theoretical framework.
 The measured precision appears to be up to seven orders of magnitude away from the theoretical bound, in both the $\varepsilon_{i,\textrm{exp}}$ and $\varepsilon_{i,\textrm{theo}}$ expressions.
 It should be noted that for $\varepsilon_{i,\textrm{exp}}\rightarrow 0$, the theoretical expression scales exponentially towards our precision.
-This hints that modelling $\varepsilon_{i,\textrm{exp}}$ through the trace distance measure leads to a loose criteria, but not as loose as previously established through $\varepsilon_{i,\textrm{theo}}$, which does not get close to the characteristics determined from the experimental data—thus concluding and quantifying the looseness.
+This hints that modeling $\varepsilon_{i,\textrm{exp}}$ through the trace distance measure leads to a loose criteria, but not as loose as previously established through $\varepsilon_{i,\textrm{theo}}$, which does not get close to the characteristics determined from the experimental data—-thus concluding and quantifying the looseness.
 We have therefore provided an alternative, tighter, bound in both the accuracy and precision of the protocol, leading to the integrity parameter being more honest.